-Portugal has become synonymous with resort golf breaks over the past 30 years, with a climate that it perfect for holiday golfing.
+Golf in Portugal has become synonymous with resort golf breaks over the past 30 years, with a climate that is perfect for holiday golf.
 The Lisbon Coast offers a large range of golf course, varied terrains and some stunning scenery.
-To the travelling golfer the area is quite undiscovered; however with culture, cuisine and views across the Atlantic this really is a golfer’s paradise.
+To the travelling golfer, the area is quite undiscovered; however, with culture, cuisine and views across the Atlantic, this really is a golfer’s paradise.

 Video of the article:

 Lisbon the capital city is one of the very few in Europe with both a river and a coastline, lending itself to local charm and unique infrastructure.

 The City has culture, great gastronomy, along with beaches and the best place for a relaxing drink is the popular Docas area where the former warehouses have been transformed into a cosmopolitan area for bars & restaurants.